ethersphere/bee-docs/docs/getting-started/host-your-website-using-ENS.md

 ---
-title: Host Your Website Using ENS
+title: Host Your Website on Swarm
 id: host-your-website-using-ens
 ---